westondcrewe/Multibeam/README.md

     - A folder containing histograms displaying the distribution of “pressure delta” values across all arc events
     - Pressure deltas are calculated as the difference between the pressure maximum and pressure mean (as described in 6.b.i)
     - Histograms are created for both chamber and column pressure types, and the corresponding data is saved to `data/pressure_deltas_at_arcs.csv`
 **Terminal Terminal command to run:**
 <ins>Note</ins>:
 #### arcs_at_pressure_spikes.py and window_pressure.py:
 **Inputs:**
-- Both clean dataframes from `data/tidy/` and both json files in `pressure_spike_times/` are used as input.
+- Both clean dataframes from `data/tidy/` and both json files in `pressure_spike_times/` are used as input **Outputs:**

-**Outputs:**
 - `plots/Total_Arc_Counts.pdf`
     - A barchart showing how many total arcs there are for each system power supply component